 For as long as I can remember I have had a passion for teaching.
 My experiences as an undergraduate at a small liberal arts college made me eager to return to this environment as a professor.
 My love for chemistry began in my sophomore year of high school and slowly evolved into my interdisciplinary interests as a biophysical chemist.
 While my teaching and research centers around biological molecules and incorporates spin physics and high level mathematics, I view all that I do from the lens of a chemist and believe the quantitative and critical thinking skills developed as a chemistry major prepare a student for a wide range of careers, both inside and out of science.

-While every field requires some memorization, what has drawn me to chemistry from the beginning is the ability to apply basic principles to answer new questions.
+While every field requires some memorization, what drew me to chemistry is the ability to apply basic principles to answer new questions.
 My interest in biology began when I realized I could apply these same chemical principles to understand and predict the behavior of large biomolecules.
-My goal as a teacher is to help students fully understand important chemical principles and to learn to apply them to novel questions in any field that excites their passions.
+My goal as a teacher is to help students fully understand important chemical principles and to learn to apply them to answer novel questions in any field that excites their passions.